sonic-net/SONiC/doc/event-alarm-framework/events-producer.md

 ### exporter
 1. Telemetry container runs a service to receive all the events reported from all the event publishers.
 2. Telemetry container's events service provides support for streaming out received events live to multiple external clients via gNMI-subscribe.
 3. Multiple external collectors could connect with filters on event-sources.
-Only one collector is accepted for all events (_no filtering by source_), in otherwords main-receiver.
+Only one collector could subscribe for all events (_no filtering by source_), in otherwords the main-receiver.
-4. Telemetry container uses cache service during its downtime and during downtime of main receiver, to send events that arrived during the downtime.
+4. Telemetry container uses cache service during its downtime and during downtime of main receiver, so as not to misse the events that arrived during the downtime.

 ### Event reliability
-1. The internal sequencing helps assess the count of messages by receivers.
+1. The internal sequencing helps assess the count of messages missed by the main receiver.
 2. This count is recorded in STATE-DB along with total count of events.
 3. Goal: At the max rate of 10K messages per second, meet the reliability score of 95.5%.